Osteomyelitis

 Treatment

-Surgery may be needed if medicine does not help or if the bone has hardware.
-Chronic osteomyelitis may also need surgery as part of treatment plan.
-The surgeon will remove dead or infected tissue and bone.
+Surgery may be needed if medicine does not help or if the infected bone has artificial hardware.
+Dead or infected tissue and bone will be removed.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.